The Dark Side Of Google

 Filtering Results

-The real deal: Well this is still very much a hot topic at the moment and I have not really made up my mind on this one quite yet.
-I can only refer to the Google “Human Rights Caucus Briefing” in their Blog.
+The real deal: Well, this is still a hot topic, and I haven’t really made up my mind on this one yet, compared to Google’s Human Rights Caucus Briefing and their blog.

-Excerpt from blog: “In deciding how best to approach the Chinese – or any – market, we must balance our commitments to satisfy the interests of users, expand access to information, and respond to local conditions.
+Excerpt from blog: “In deciding how to approach the Chinese – or any – market, we must balance our commitments to satisfy the interests of users, expand access to information, and respond to local conditions.
 Our strategy for doing business in China seeks to achieve that balance through improved disclosure, targeting of services, and local investment.”

 Do No Evil